Productivity

 <verification_criteria>

-- Contracts: All contracts have valid from_task/to_task IDs, interfaces defined
+- Contracts: Valid from_task/to_task IDs, interfaces defined

-- Pre-mortem: overall_risk_level defined, critical_failure_modes present for high/medium risk, complete failure_mode fields, assumptions not empty
+- Pre-mortem: overall_risk_level defined, critical_failure_modes present

-- Implementation spec: code_structure, affected_areas, component_details defined, complete component fields
+- Implementation spec: code_structure, affected_areas, component_details defined

 </verification_criteria>